albanie/building-matconvnet-modules/README.md

 easily shared with other [MatConvNet](https://github.com/vlfeat/matconvnet) users with the `vl_contrib` module manager (currently available on the [contrib](https://github.com/vlfeat/matconvnet/tree/contrib) branch of the main repo).
-As a demonstration, the task will be to share a minimal matconvnet layer (that takes an input and multiplies it by two) as a module named `mcn_module_demo`.
+As a demo, this example will create a minimal matconvnet layer (that takes an input and multiplies it by two) as a module named `mcn_module_demo`.

 Start off by creating a function called `vl_nnmulbytwo()` by putting it in a folder called `matlab` (you can take a look at the function [here](matlab/vl_nnmulbytwo.m)).
 Although it is not required, to help other users understand its operation we'll add an example usage to [example/demo.m](example/demo.m).

 ### Pure MATLAB modules